bridge-core/bridge-core.github.io/content/docs/extension-docs/compiler-plugins.md

     Returns all aliases registered in the `registerAliases()` hook for a given file path.

 -   `targetVersion: string`
-    Gives access to reading the project target version.
+    Allows you to read the project target version.

 -   `options: { mode: 'dev' | 'build', isFileRequest: boolean, restartDevServer: boolean, [key: string]: any}`